10-5-pursuit/unit-front-end-web-development/react-props/readme.md

 # Introduction to props

+Props allow components to **pass information** to child components that they're rendering.
+Components can use props to consume data from their parents and render it to the user.
+This permits us to reuse the same component with relative ease.
+For example, we don't need distinct `UserProfile` components if each user's profile consumes the same shape of information and renders that information in the same way.
+We can use the same component and pass down unique user information as props.

+Props also allow us to intelligently divide responsibilities between components.
+We can create components whose only job is to fetch, store, and update information, and we can have components whose only job is to receive props and render information.
+More on that separation of concerns in a future lesson.

 In previous lessons, we've seen how to build React components and display them on a website.
 However, we had no way to make two different versions of the same component.
 For example, we should be able to create a `UserProfile` component with the name "Robert Kahn", then create a separate `UserProfile` component with the name "Vinton Cerf".

 Another example of this is Amazon's product search.
 Take a look at, say, a search for t-shirts: